pondurupurnachandrarao-cmd/CPP_Programs/README.md

 12. Write a C++ program that reads an integer from the user and prints “fizz” if the number is divisible by 2, “buzz” if it is divisible by 3, “fizz-buzz” if it is divisible by both 2 and 3, and prints the number itself if it is divisible by neither.

 13. Write a C++ program to print the word "Hello" five times using a for loop.

+14. A C++ program to print the digits from 9 to 1 (reverse order) using a for loop